British Values at St Matthew’s CE (aided) Primary School

 These values are reflected in our school vision and aims (also available on this website).
 We want children who leave St Matthew’s to be knowledgeable about and tolerant of the society that they join as young people.
 British values are interspersed throughout our curriculum.
 We also recognise how these values are a part of our safeguarding duties – giving the children the skills and confidence to voice their views and seek and understand the views of others.
 Some examples of how these values are embedded in our school life are listed below:

 Our children are given the chance to reflect on their learning throughout their time at St Matthew’s and teachers adapt work accordingly.
-The school has introduced Building Learning Power, a teaching and learning strategy that promotes discussion, independence and self-challenge.
-This style of teaching promotes the development of Pupil Voice and ensures that the children are actively involved in the whole learning process.

 Each year, children democratically elect Captains and Vice Captains from Year Six to lead each of our four Houses, named after the four patron saints of the United Kingdom.
 The candidates must write and present campaign speeches and, if elected, are given leadership tasks.
 They are expected to set an example to children across the school and sign a charter to that effect.